mattermost/mattermost-test-management/data/test-cases/plugins/zoom/general/Meeting_in_threads.md

 **Expected**

-The slack attachment for Zoom meeting to `Create new meeting` or `Join existing meeting` should get generated in the desired thread on MM.
+The message attachment for the Zoom meeting to `Create new meeting` or `Join existing meeting` should get generated in the desired thread on MM.